itsaky/ItsAky/README.md

 ## 📫 Let's Connect!

-Need my skills on a project, or maybe discuss something important?
-Feel free to reach out.
+Looking to collaborate on a project or need a skilled developer on your team?
+I’m open to new opportunities—feel free to reach out!

 🌐 Website: [itsaky.com](https://itsaky.com)
 💼 LinkedIn: [@itsaky](https://linkedin.com/in/itsaky)